Exactly Which Vitamins to Take For Hormonal Imbalance

 Herbal Supplements for Hormone Imbalance

 Looking to go beyond vitamins for hormonal imbalance?
-There are also a number of herbs that can keep everything in check.
+There are also a number of herbs that can help keep everything in check.

-Next, studies show the many benefits of rhodiola rosea, an adaptogenic herb included in HUM’s Uber Energy and Big Chill.
+Studies show the many benefits of rhodiola rosea, an adaptogenic herb included in HUM’s Uber Energy and Big Chill.
 Rhodiola aids thyroid function, improves immune function, and helps the body adapt to stress—all of which factor into hormonal balance.

-Lifestyle tips to Balance Your Hormones
+Lifestyle Tips to Balance Your Hormones

 Watch Your Stress Levels

-Winding down is crucial.
+Stress negatively impacts everything in your body.
+And while stress affects everyone, a study in The Journal of Brain & Behavior found that women are twice as likely to suffer from severe stress and anxiety as men.
 Many women lead hectic lifestyles, allowing their bodies little time to readjust from life’s demands.
 Ensuing stress can disrupt women’s natural hormone cycles.
 Find small ways to reset and relax, such as through meditation and other self-care rituals.